mspnp/aks-baseline/08-secret-managment-and-ingress-controller.md

 1. Create the Traefik's Secret Provider Class resource

-   > The Ingress Controller will be exposing a the wildcard TLS certificate we created in a prior step.
+   > The Ingress Controller will be exposing the wildcard TLS certificate you created in a prior step.
 It uses the Azure Key Vault CSI Provider to mount the certificate which is managed and stored in Azure Key Vault.
 Once mounted, Traefik can use it.
    >
    > Create a `SecretProviderClass` resource with with your Azure Key Vault parameters for the [Azure Key Vault Provider for Secrets Store CSI driver](https://github.com/Azure/secrets-store-csi-driver-provider-azure).